davidji99/terraform-provider-split/docs/resources/segment.md

 This resource provides the ability to manage a [Segment](https://help.split.io/hc/en-us/articles/360020407512-Create-a-segment).
 A segment is a pre-defined group of customers that a feature can be targeted to.
-Segments are best for targeting relatively fixed or specific groups of users that you can easily identify, like a whitelist of accounts.
+Segments are best for targeting relatively fixed or specific groups of users that you can easily identify, like an allowlist of individual targets.

 ## Example Usage